 - ½ teaspoon baking soda

-- Preheat oven to 325 degrees F. Generously grease a 9-inch glass pie plate with butter or coconut oil.
+- Preheat oven to 325 degrees F. Generously grease a 9-inch glass pie plate with butter.

 - In a large bowl, lightly whisk the eggs.
 One by one, gradually whisk in the honey, vanilla, almond flour, kosher salt and baking soda.